 How Long Before Cancelled Student Debt Would Return?

 Importantly, these projections assume no change in borrower behavior.
-In reality, debt cancellation would likely lead to increased borrowing, slower repayment, and larger tuition increases as borrowers and schools would expect another round of cancellation in the future.
-Any behavioral changes would mean the portfolio would return even faster to its current size.
+In reality, debt cancellation and the Biden Administration’s proposed changes to income-driven repayment (IDR) will almost certainly lead to increased borrowing, slower repayment, and larger tuition increases.
+Any behavioral changes would mean the portfolio would return to its current size even faster.

 Projected Student Debt Growth After Cancellation

 Two factors drive the rapid expected portfolio growth.
 First, lower balances resulting from debt cancellation would also reduce the pace of repayment relative to the current student loan portfolio.
-We estimate that the amount will drop from $80 billion to $62 billion in the years immediately following the $10,000 per borrower cancellation and then will slowly build back up.
-There is a lag in the increase in repayments because the portfolio will be comparatively younger, with a higher proportion of debt being in school or grace compared to before cancellation.
-For $50,000, it would drop to $25 billion, and for full cancellation, it would drop to $0.
+We estimate that the amount would drop from $85 billion (assuming payments restart in January) to a little under $60 billion in the years immediately following the cancellation and then will slowly build back up.
+There is a lag in the increase in repayments because the portfolio would be comparatively younger, with a higher proportion of debt held by borrowers in school or in a grace period compared to before cancellation.

-The lower repayment amount exacerbates the growth in the first few years because interest will still be accruing on the new loans that are not being paid back.
-That means faster growth for the portfolio than during normal circumstances.
-As a result, the more debt that is cancelled, the faster the portfolio grows after cancellation.
+The lower repayment amount would exacerbate the growth in the first few years because interest will still be accruing on the new loans that are not being paid back.
+Since a higher proportion will be accruing interest with no principal payments made, that means faster growth for the portfolio than during normal circumstances.

 A Short-Term Fix to a Structural Problem